revaturelabs/interviewquestions/InterviewSpecificQuestions/Spring/Spring MVC.md

 - @ResponseBody is a Spring annotation which binds a method return value to the web response body.
 - It is not interpreted as a view name.
-- It uses `org.springframework.http.converter Interface HttpMessageConverter<T>` to convert the return value to HTTP response body, based on the content-type in the request HTTP header.
+- It uses `org.springframework.http.converter Interface HttpMessageConverter<T>` to convert the return value to the HTTP response body, based on the content type in the request HTTP header.
 </blockquote>

 </details>